Sous Vide Pork Chops

 To freeze: Place the cooked and cooled pork in a ziplock bag and store it in the freezer for up to 6 months.

-sous vide pork chops.
+sliced sous vide pork chops.

 Frequently asked questions

-Should you marinate pork chops?
+Can you sous vide frozen pork chops?

 More sous vide recipes to try